Betelgeuse: 2000s studies

 In a study published in December 2000, the star's diameter was measured with the Infrared Spatial Interferometer (ISI) at mid-infrared wavelengths producing a limb-darkened estimate of 55.2±0.5 mas – a figure entirely consistent with Michelson's findings eighty years earlier.

 At the time of its publication, the estimated parallax from the Hipparcos mission was 7.63±1.64 mas, yielding an estimated radius for Betelgeuse of 3.6 AU.
 However, an infrared interferometric study published in 2009 announced that the star had shrunk by 15% since 1993 at an increasing rate without a significant diminution in magnitude.

 Subsequent observations suggest that the apparent contraction may be due to shell activity in the star's extended atmosphere.

 In addition to the star's diameter, questions have arisen about the complex dynamics of Betelgeuse's extended atmosphere.
 The mass that makes up galaxies is recycled as stars are formed and destroyed, and red supergiants are major contributors, yet the process by which mass is lost remains a mystery.

 With advances in interferometric methodologies, astronomers may be close to resolving this conundrum.
-In July 2009, images released by the European Southern Observatory, taken by the ground-based Very Large Telescope Interferometer (VLTI), showed a vast plume of gas extending 30 AU from the star into the surrounding atmosphere.
+Images released by the European Southern Observatory in July 2009, taken by the ground-based Very Large Telescope Interferometer (VLTI), showed a vast plume of gas extending 30 AU from the star into the surrounding atmosphere.

 This mass ejection was equal to the distance between the Sun and Neptune and is one of multiple events occurring in Betelgeuse's surrounding atmosphere.
 Astronomers have identified at least six shells surrounding Betelgeuse.
 Solving the mystery of mass loss in the late stages of a star's evolution may reveal those factors that precipitate the explosive deaths of these stellar giants.

-2019–20 fading
+2019–2020 fading

 A pulsating semiregular variable star, Betelgeuse is subject to multiple cycles of increasing and decreasing brightness due to changes in its size and temperature.
 The astronomers who first noted the dimming of Betelgeuse, Villanova University astronomers Richard Wasatonic and Edward Guinan, and amateur Thomas Calderwood, theorize that a coincidence of a normal 5.9-year light-cycle minimum and a deeper-than-normal 425-day period are the driving factors.

-Other possible causes hypothesized by late-2019 were an eruption of gas or dust, or fluctuations in the star's surface brightness.
+Other possible causes hypothesized by late 2019 were an eruption of gas or dust or fluctuations in the star's surface brightness.

-By August 2020, long-term and extensive studies of Betelgeuse, primarily using ultraviolet observations by the Hubble Space Telescope, suggest that the unexpected dimming was probably caused by an immense amount of superhot material ejected into space.
+By August 2020, long-term and extensive studies of Betelgeuse, primarily using ultraviolet observations by the Hubble Space Telescope, had suggested that the unexpected dimming was probably caused by an immense amount of superhot material ejected into space.
 The material cooled and formed a dust cloud that blocked the starlight coming from about a quarter of Betelgeuse's surface.
-Hubble captured signs of dense, heated material moving through the star's atmosphere in September, October, and November before multiple telescopes observing the more marked dimming in December and the first several months of 2020.
+Hubble captured signs of dense, heated material moving through the star's atmosphere in September, October and November before several telescopes observed the more marked dimming in December and the first few months of 2020.